1967 Atlantic hurricane season

-The 1967 Atlantic hurricane season was the first Atlantic hurricane season to be part of the modern-day satellite era.
-With 13 named storms, it was an above average season in terms of named storms, slightly above average in terms of hurricanes (6), and below average in terms of major hurricanes, with only one; Beulah.
-The season began on June 1, 1967, and ended on November 30, 1967, which delimits the time boundaries when tropical cyclones in the North Atlantic Ocean typically form.
-The first depression originated on June 10, and the final storm – Heidi – lost tropical characteristics on October 31.
+The 1967 Atlantic hurricane season was an active Atlantic hurricane season overall, producing 13 nameable storms, of which 6 strengthened into hurricanes.
+The season officially began on June 1, 1967, and lasted until November 30, 1967.
+These dates, adopted by convention, historically describe the period in each year when most tropical cyclogenesis occurs in the Atlantic Ocean.
+The season's first system, Tropical Depression One, formed on June 10, and the last, Tropical Storm Heidi, lost tropical characteristics on November 2.

-Hurricane Beulah – the strongest storm of the season – was also the most damaging, causing 59 deaths and $235 million in damage (1967 USD) along its two-week-long path.
+Hurricane Beulah, the strongest storm of the season, and only major hurricane (Category 3 or above on the Saffir–Simpson scale), was also the most damaging.
+It caused 59 deaths and $235 million in damage (1967 USD) along its two-week-long path.
 Beulah formed on September 5 and soon after crossed southern Martinique into the Caribbean Sea.
 On the island, it dropped 475 mm of rainfall in Les Anses-d'Arlet, causing severe flooding.
 Widespread evacuations occurred along the southern coast of the Dominican Republic due to fears of a repeat of Hurricane Inez from the previous year.
 After brushing the south coast of Hispaniola, the hurricane weakened and re-intensified, striking the Yucatán Peninsula and later near the United States/Mexico border.
 There, it caused severe river flooding, killing 34 people in the two countries.

 Hurricanes Arlene and Chloe, as well as several tropical depressions, originated from tropical waves that left the coast of Africa.
 Chloe lasted for nearly 17 days, eventually dissipating over France after wrecking a ship offshore northern Spain, killing 14 people.
 Hurricane Doria co-existed with Beulah and Chloe, taking an unusual trajectory over the eastern United States; it killed three people in a boating accident offshore New Jersey.
 In late September, Tropical Storm Edith was a minimal storm that moved through the Lesser Antilles without serious impact.
 Hurricane Fern killed three people when it struck Mexico north of Tampico.
-Tropical Storm Ginger existed in the far eastern Atlantic in early October, and Hurricane Heidi stalled over the northern Atlantic Ocean since formation and dissipated at the dead end of the month.
-No tropical cyclones formed in November.